GamequadDev/GamequadDev/README.md

-## Hi there 👋
+## Hi 👋
 ---
 👋 Hi there!
 I'm Mateusz Woźniak also known as **Gamequad**, a passionate game developer specializing in Unreal Engine and C++.
-My journey into game development started with a love for creating unique and immersive experiences, and over the years, I have worked on various projects ranging from VR games to indie PC titles.
+I have worked on various projects ranging from VR games to indie PC titles.

-##Featured Projects
+## Featured Projects

 🎮 [World In Puzzles (VR/Meta Quest)](https://www.meta.com/en-gb/experiences/world-in-puzzles/6249683598379109/)
 A VR puzzle game for Meta Quest platforms, built with Unreal Engine 5.
 This immersive experience challenges players to solve puzzles in a dynamic virtual environment.